Clean Water Nashville Overflow Abatement Program’s Designer Frequently Asked Questions (FAQs)

 - The CWNOAP expects that budgets established for each task will be tracked and controlled by the Designer, and, as such, the budget established for each task should be treated as an individual task limit.
 However, Metro understands that, in the course of executing a project, additional effort may be needed for one task and less effort may be needed for another.
 Therefore, it is expected that the Designer will notify the CWNOAP Project Manager of any variances from the proposal.
 No other action will be required provided the overall design budget (total of all design tasks) is not exceeded.
 If any issue or out-of-scope request from CWNOAP arises that may impact the ability of the Designer to complete the design within the design schedule and budget, the Designer should immediately notify the CWNOAP Project Manager.
 In no case shall the total project upper limit be exceeded without a formal change order based on a change in the Scope of Work that has been approved by Metro Procurement.
 Reporting requirements for both budget and schedule updates are included in the Scope of Work.

 - A project allowance may be included at the discretion of MWS to address potential design-phase issues that are within the original Scope of Work and may require unforeseen additional design analysis.
 For example, an allowance item could include evaluating, at the request of MWS, an alternative pipeline route that was not originally planned by the Designer.
 When the Designer is directed to perform additional design analysis not contemplated in the original budget, the Designer will provide documented estimates for the additional level of effort required and request funding this effort from the allowance.
 MWS must approve the proposed use of the allowance before any of the proposed work is initiated.
-The allowance may also be used for reimbursement of permit fees when authorized in advance by MWS.
+The allowance may also be used for reimbursement of permit application fees when authorized in advance by MWS.

 - No, in addition to hard copy requirements, all submittals must be made electronically using the Program Information Management System (PMIS) described in the Scope of Work.
 PMIS is not intended to replace your internal filing system or to be used to transfer documents within the Designer’s project team.
 PMIS does not require special software and is accessible on the internet through a web browser.
 Soon after the Design Kick-off Meeting each Designer will be given two (2) user accounts for the prime Designer only.
-A brief separate (2 hours or less) training session will be scheduled on how to submit CWNOAP documents via PMIS.
+A brief separate (2 hours or less) training session will be scheduled on how to submit CWNOAP documents via PMIS, as needed.
 The CWNOAP will also identify a system administrator to support each Designer if questions or problems come up in using PMIS during project execution.